ShoaibDev69/IP_Navigator/README.md

 ### What I learned

 Using IpAdress API and react-leaflet.
+I learned how to use react-leaflet and how to use the IpAdress API.
+I also learned how to use the fetch method to get the data from the API.